 David graduated with a J.D. from The University of Texas School of Law in 2000.
 While in law school, he earned a place on the Legal Research Board and the Texas International Law Journal.
 He is also a member of Phi Beta Kappa and Phi Kappa Phi, achieving affiliation in these honor societies while earning his undergraduate degree with Highest Honors from the University of Texas at Austin.

-David is a member of the American Institute of Architects, the Texas Association of School Business Officers, the Texas and National Councils of School Attorneys and the Litigation, Appellate, Construction, and School Law Sections of the Texas Bar.
+David is a member of the Austin Bar Association, the American Institute of Architects, the Texas Association of School Business Officers, the Texas and National Councils of School Attorneys and the Litigation, Appellate, Construction, and School Law Sections of the Texas Bar.
 David is also admitted to practice law before the Federal Courts in the Northern, Western, and Southern Districts of Texas, as well as the 5th Circuit Court of Appeals.

 David's paralegal is Karen Coker.